 All data sourced from ONS Civil Partnership Statistics, United Kingdom, 2013.

 This data does not include same sex couples who have married, or converted their civil partnership into a marriage, by virtue of the Marriage (Same Sex Couples) Act 2013.contact us today.
-We will remain fully operational for the duration of the Coronavirus COVID-19 Crisis.
-Copyright 2013-2020 Rainscourt Law LLP.
+We will remain fully operational for the duration of the 2021 Lockdown restrictions in Milton Keynes.
+Copyright 2013-2021 Rainscourt Law LLP.
 All rights reserved.